indrabasak/indrabasak.github.io/_posts/2026-09-03-from-kiddicraft-to-lego.md

 The same newspaper report also recounted the tragic discovery made by Mrs. Oreline Page.
 She found her husband lifeless in his Ellis Street, Chelsea office, with a gas tap turned on.
-A poignant notice was pinned to the office door, reading, “Beware—Gas.”
+A poignant notice was pinned to the office door, reading, “Beware — Gas.”

 The night before his tragic end, Hilary Page wrote a letter to his loyal secretary, Mrs. Patricia Sykes-Wright.
 In it, he entrusted her with the task of delivering this mysterious letter to the board.
 The contents of this final message remained a secret, adding another layer of intrigue to his already compelling story.

-Ultimately, the story of LEGO and Kiddicraft is not one of simple heroes or villains, but of how innovation, influence, and timing become intertwined in unexpected ways.
+Ultimately, the story of Kiddicraft and LEGO is not one of good versus evil, but of how innovation and timing become intertwined in unexpected ways.
 Looking back, it serves as a reminder that even the most iconic creations often rest on forgotten ideas, shaped as much by circumstance as by design.